AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 When Work Anxiety Needs Professional Support

 Career stress is normal.
-But if AI workplace anxiety is causing panic attacks, serious sleep disruption, substance use to cope, or declining job performance — it may have crossed into clinical territory.
-If you're experiencing derealization or thoughts of self-harm, please reach out to a professional immediately.
+But if AI workplace anxiety is causing panic attacks, serious sleep disruption related to AI worry, substance use to cope, or declining job performance — it may have crossed into clinical territory.
+If you're experiencing AI-related derealization or thoughts of self-harm, please reach out to a professional immediately.

 For a detailed guide on distinguishing normal AI worry from clinical anxiety — including a comparison table and therapy options — see our when to seek professional help guide.
-Our resources page has therapist directories, and infear.org offers free anxiety courses.
+Our anxiety support resources has therapist directories, and infear.org offers free anxiety courses.

 Next Steps

 AI is changing the workplace.
 That's real.
 But "changing" is not the same as "ending."
 Your career isn't over.
 Your skills aren't worthless.
+If the constant pressure has left you feeling not just anxious but genuinely low, our guide on AI-related depression can help you distinguish between workplace stress and something deeper that needs different support.
 The fact that you're reading this article — that you care enough about your career to seek help — is itself evidence that you're the kind of person who adapts.

 The workers who will thrive aren't the ones who know the most about AI.
 They're the ones who manage their anxiety well enough to think clearly, learn steadily, and stay engaged instead of shutting down.
 That can be you.